Skip to content

 2. Microsoft_SK_1.47_Hardened_Bypass.cast

-- Summary: This demonstration targets the v1.47.0 release following initial hardening.
-It proves the LLM successfully bypasses security boundaries to verify RCE/Integrity failure.
+• Summary: Targets the v1.47.0 release following initial repository mitigations, proving the LLM successfully traverses security boundaries.

 Supporting Files: * Exploit Harness (Program.cs) * Execution Logs (txt) * Asciinema Recording (cast)